 First things first, your aperture is at, f/11.
 Then, if your camera has a lower 100 ISO setting, then you'll have to set up your camera's shutter speed to 1/100 or 1/125.
 If you want to shoot at ISO 400 for some reason, then you'll have to use a shutter speed of 1/400 or 1/500 depending on your camera, but with a fixed f/11 aperture value.

-One of the biggest advantages of digital photography is that we can see immediately see if we've nailed it.
+One of the biggest advantages of digital photography is that we can immediately see if we've nailed it.
 Check your photo, and if it looks odd, then try increasing or decreasing your aperture.
-This is a rule, but it is flexible, so use it as a guideline and a simple place to start.
+Looney 11 is a rule, but it is flexible, so use it as a guideline and a simple place to start.

-Just remember that the Moon will be brighter or darker depending on the environment.
+Just remember that the Moon will be brighter or darker depending on the environment and atmospheric conditions.
 This happens due to smog, fog, lighting pollution, etc.

 Wait, There Is More

 The Moon really deserves to be shot with telephoto lenses in the majority of cases.
 Using a long lens (200mm, 400mm, or longer) will actually show up shakiness at 1/125 of a second shutter speeds.
-There is another rule of thumb that states that your shutter speed shouldn't be lower than your focal length – this would give us “slow shutter speeds” in relation to the focal length that we'll be using for the desired photographs we want to get.
+There is another rule of thumb that states that your shutter speed shouldn't be lower than the reciprocal of your focal length.

 But don't worry, the best solution here is to use a tripod.
 You can also use any device that keeps your camera steady, but investing in a good tripod will be a game changer in your photography, trust us on this one.